 He informed that Uttar Pradesh has already started e-Hospital services at the 6 old medical colleges in the state.
 According to him, this project will allow medical colleges to generate data related to the patients which could be appropriately mined for research purposes and for improving the healthcare services in the state.

-He also informed that state government is now shifting focus to unserved areas where there are no medical colleges.
-To do so, he said that government is planning to construct medical colleges in every district across the state.
+He also informed that the state government is now shifting focus to unserved areas where there are no medical colleges.
+To do so, he said that the government is planning to construct medical colleges in every district across the state.